basaldev/nodeblocks-service-template/README.md

 Here are the prerequisites to deploying your custom service to Nodeblocks Cloud

+- Use NPM instead of Yarn or other package managers.
 - Knowledge of deploying default service.
 - Nodeblocks Dev Token for NPM access.
 - Code in a GitHub repo